Table of contents

 Like Strattera, Qelbree works by adjusting how the brain uses the neurotransmitter norepinephrine, often resulting in increased focus, reduced impulsivity, and regulation of many other ADHD-related symptoms.

 One capsule of Qelbree lasts all day, and the dosage can be adjusted depending on how you react to the medication.
-Qelbree’s starting dose is typically 100 mg, but it can be raised to a maximum 400 mg dose if needed.
+Qelbree’s starting dose is typically 100 milligrams, but it can be raised to a maximum 400-milligram dose if needed.
 If you have kidney problems, this dosage will have to be carefully managed to prevent any complications.

 The most common side effects of Qelbree include: